AFIT-R/afit-r.github.io/analytics/descriptive/univariate-inference.md

 ## 2 Yes         121 0.165    0.138    0.191
 ```

 Now we can state that we are 95% confidence that the population attrition rate is between 13.8-19%.
-In fact, when we assess the population proportion in the attrition data we find that $\pi = 16\%$, which falls right in the middle of our estimated confidence interval.
+In fact, when we assess the population proportion in the attrition data we find that $$\pi = 16\%$$, which falls right in the middle of our estimated confidence interval.

 ```r